 If you have satellite TV at home, you know that a bad wind can knock your dish out of alignment.
+You also know that a bad rainstorm can block signals for a little while.
+This may have you thinking about mobile dishes.
 How does a mobile satellite dish keep you watching while you’re moving?
 And most importantly, does it really work?

 If you don’t have a lot of time and want to skip the rest of this article, here’s the punchline: yes, it works.
 It works very well, in fact.
 And while mobile satellite system costs more than that dish up on your roof, there’s a reason.